coming soon: STREITEN GEGEN DIE ZEIT

 And yet, the end of violence is also present in us – in the midst of barbarism, genocide, the destruction of nature and the apocalypse.
 It is, to quote Karl Marx, “the dream” that already contains the reality, for which we lack consciousness – or the physical power to act – to bring this reality into the world in order to renew it.
 In this context, the often lamented dispute about how we should fight, think and orient ourselves is also understood as a productive driving force, as a constant of constantly new beginnings in a permanent, unfinished confrontation with the contradictions of the world.
 We meet in recognition of all our differences, but with the common goal of renewing the world from below.

-My lecture "BRANDSPUREN – Epilog zur Unterscheidung – Von der eurozentrischen Aneignungslogik zur Entuferung des Weltenbrandes" was created as part of my basic research
+My lecture "BRANDSPUREN – Epilog zur Unterscheidung – Von der eurozentrischen Aneignungslogik zur Entuferung des Weltenbrandes" (only in German) was created as part of my basic research

 A visit to documenta 15 would also become a site of contention around questions of the relationship between anti-Semitism and anti-colonialism.
 This includes questioning the prevailing “prohibition” on addressing the history of the expulsion of Palestinians since the beginning of Zionism or viewing and discussing their art at documenta 15.